arduino/docs-content/content/tutorials/generic/micropython-installation/micropython-installation.md

 ### Downloading firmware

 Now you will need to find the specific firmware that you need to flash to your board.
-You can find the available firmware on the [MicroPython](https://docs.arduino.cc/micropython/) documentation site.
+You can find the available firmware on the [MicroPython page](/micropython).

-Download the .bin file that corresponds to the board you have.
+Download the `.bin` file that corresponds to the board you have.

 ### Finding BOSSAC